 ✅ IOTICS adopts a “find&bind” pattern.
 Search requests are sent to IOTICS to match metadata and responses are sent back to a requestor as an array of “twin descriptions” including a subset of the available meta.
 Consumer twins can then choose to “describe” one or more twins for a full metadata report or directly bind to one or more feeds to get data.

-A successful execution of a bind operation completes the interaction.
+Successful execution of a bind operation completes the interaction.

 ✅ IOTICS exposes a web API to the application.
-Each digital twin description is recheable via a URL on this web API.
+Each digital twin description is reachable via a URL on this web API.
 Publicly available twin metadata can therefore be listed and made available to internet search engines

 Once the user finds the required data, she/he needs to know how can they be accessed, possibly including authentication and authorisation.